North America Ophthalmic Drugs And Devices Market Analysis by Mordor Intelligence

 By Country: US Dominance With Mexico Momentum

-The United States anchors the North American ophthalmology market with 81.5% revenue in 2024 and continues to attract technology launches ahead of its neighbors.
+The United States anchors the North American ophthalmic drugs and devices market with 81.5% revenue in 2024 and continues to attract technology launches ahead of its neighbors.
 Workforce inadequacy looms as 30% of ophthalmology positions may remain unfilled by 2035, prompting legislative expansions of optometrist therapeutic privileges and heightened investment in digital screening networks.
 Medicare’s 2.8% fee reduction compresses margins yet accelerates consolidation, illustrated by Cencora’s USD 4.6 billion pick-up of Retina Consultants of America that created a 190-doctor network across 21 states.
 FDA breakthrough designations have brought multiple AI engines and continuous-sheath implants to market in under three years, reinforcing the country’s technology leadership.

 Canada’s ophthalmology ecosystem is mature but policy-constrained.
 Provincial health plans cover standard cataract extraction, leaving multifocal lenses and femtosecond capsulotomy as out-of-pocket upgrades.
 Statistics Canada notes 96% EHR adoption among optometry offices, setting a foundation for seamless AI image uploads during primary-care encounters.
 The federal government is evaluating a national strategy that would pool procurement of expensive retinal drugs, potentially lowering treatment costs and nudging adoption upward.
 Workforce distribution mirrors population density, with Atlantic provinces facing longer appointment wait times compared to British Columbia.